Lucca Italy Romanesque Church San Michele Del Foro White Marble

 Romanesque Architecture, Part I: Lucca’s Eclecticism

-Lucca lies in a lush valley surrounded by the green Carrara mountains.
-The river (Fiume Serchio) lies outside the old city walls.
-However, the walls themselves have been converted into a park which offers views of the historic center as well as the landscape around it.
-And because it’s full of massive trees, the park was pleasantly cool on a hot day.

-Inside the walls, you’ll find one lovely piazza after another.
+Lucca lies near the Serchio River, in a lush valley surrounded by the green Carrara mountains.
+Its medieval walls have been converted into a park which offers views of the historic center as well as the landscape around it.
+Inside the walls, you’ll find one atmospheric piazza after another.
 The streets are medieval in scale, but never cramped.

 Lucca’s historic buildings are scattered throughout town, which is small enough to wander without fear of getting lost.
 Part of the fun here comes from never knowing what you’ll see next and discovering interesting details tucked away.
 For example, the Guinigi tower has a grove of ancient oak trees sprouting on top.
 The Piazza dell’Anfiteatro derives its oval shape from a past as the site of a Roman amphitheater.
-The cathedral has a labyrinth embedded in the right pier of the portico.
+The San Martino Cathedral has a labyrinth embedded in the right pier of the portico.
+On the Basilica of San Frediano, an elaborate golden mosaic covers the entire upper facade, contrasting wildly with the simple white expanse below.

 Local legend says the cathedral’s collection originated in a contest for the best column: instead of awarding a winner, the townspeople decided to use them all, thus saving the price of a prize and fabricating a whole new set.
 Whether or not that’s true, the one-of-each approach shows up in other places, such as the bell tower with a different number of openings on each level (a feature typical of Italian Romanesque).